 Can I Resign From My Nursing Job via Email?

-You may be able to resign from your nursing job via email.
+Some companies let you resign from a nursing job via email.
 Check your company’s policy to ensure that this method is acceptable.